Morten Olsen: Coaching career

 In the fall of 1999, Olsen signed a two-year contract with the Danish Football Association (DBU) to manage the Danish national team, effective after Denmark's participation at the 2000 European Championship.
 In July 2000, he replaced Swedish coach Bo Johansson as the manager of the Denmark national football team.
 As his assistant coach, Olsen chose Michael Laudrup.
 The duo guided Denmark to qualification for the 2002 FIFA World Cup tournament, a campaign which ended in the round of 16 match against England in a 0–3 defeat after Denmark won the initial stage group.
 Prior to the 2002 World Cup, Olsen signed a new four-year contract until June 2006.
-When Laudrup went on to coach Brøndby IF, Olsen chose Keld Bordinggaard as his new assistant coach.
+When Laudrup went on to coach Brøndby, Olsen chose Keld Bordinggaard as his new assistant coach.
 With Bordinggaard, Olsen guided Denmark to the 2004 European Championship tournament, which once again ended at the first knock-out stage.
 Olsen failed to qualify Denmark for the 2006 FIFA World Cup, but prolonged his contract with DBU in November 2005.
 A part of the new deal, which ran until and including the 2010 FIFA World Cup, was the added responsibility of defining a "red thread", or common denominator, in the talent work of the Danish national youth teams, thus giving Olsen a large influence on the future football being played by Denmark.

 In March 2008, Olsen stated that he would like to see Michael Laudrup succeed him as coach of the Danish national team.
 Olsen did not qualify Denmark for the 2008 European Championship, and in August 2008 Olsen stated that he planned to let his contract expire in 2010, in order to return to coaching on club level.
 On 10 October 2009 he coached his 100th match as national team coach, as Denmark won 1–0 against Sweden and qualified for the 2010 FIFA World Cup.
 In January 2010, Olsen extended his contract until and including the 2012 European Championship.
 On 13 December 2013, Olsen further extended his contract to stay on as national coach until June 2016.
 Denmark failed to qualify for the 2014 World Cup in Brazil.
-"Many of us are disappointed that we didn’t make it through this time after making the finals in the past two competitions," Olsen said in the press release.
+"Many of us are disappointed that we didn't make it through this time after making the finals in the past two competitions," Olsen said in the press release.
 On 17 March 2015, Olsen stated that he would step down when his contract with Denmark ends, after the Euro, in 2016.
 However, his contract was mutually terminated immediately after the Danish national team failed to qualify for Euro 2016, beaten by Sweden 4–3 on aggregate on 17 November 2015.
 With 15 years of tenure, Morten Olsen is the longest-serving manager of Denmark.